sophia-nunez/guide-to-git/docs/advanced/reset.md

     $ git reset <file>
     ```
     This removes the file from the staging area, but keeps your changes in the working directory.

 2. Soft reset
     ```bash
     $ git reset --soft <commit>
     ```
     Undoes recent commits.
-Moves the branch pointer back by one commit but keeps all your changes staged.
+Moves the branch pointer back to the given commit but keeps all your changes staged.

 3. Mixed reset
     ```bash
     $ git reset --mixed <commit>
     ```
     Undoes commits and unstage changes.
 Moves the branch pointer back and unstages the changes, but keeps them in your working directory.

 4. Hard reset
     ```bash
     $ git reset --hard <commit>
     ```
     Discards commits and changes.
-This deletes the last commit and all changes in your working directory.
+This deletes the commit in the history after the given commit and all changes in your working directory.

 {: .warning}
 > Hard resets cannot be undone easily.
 Use this command with extreme caution.
 Check out this site on [git reflog](https://github.blog/open-source/git/how-to-undo-almost-anything-with-git/#redo-after-undo-local) if for more information.